Stop Overindulging Your Children

 What do your children really need from you?
 Love, guidance, shelter, food, clothing, medical care, and an education.

-Everything else is a want, a luxury: video games, iPods, cell phones, the latest fashion—whatever new item their friends have.
+Everything else is a want, a luxury: video games, gadgets, phones, the latest fashion—whatever new item their friends have.

 Today, far too many parents fall for the “nag factor.”
 They know their kids are bombarded by ads telling them to buy certain products and that many parents are buying those products for their children.
 They know the pressure that comes from their children’s peers, and so they buy their kids far more “stuff” than they can even use, all in the hope that their children will fit in and be accepted by their peers.